AZDeveloper777/FreeBSDDotNetGuide/BastilleJail_w_DotNet_MVC.md

 ## Get DOTNET .8 ASP.NET MVC working in a Bastille jail
+The initial version of the document was for FreeBSD 14.1-RELEASE.
+I validated these instructions again Dec 7, 2024 for FreeBSD 14.2-RELEASE.
+Change any references to 14.1 to 14.2 if you are working on 14.2.

 Note:  The jail running the DotNet app will consume about 603MB at idle
 Monitor a jail's resource usage with: rctl -u jail:<jail_name>
 1.